snehashakyas/Profile-Management-Patient-Website/README.md

 # Setup Process and Installation

+1. Create a MongoDB database cluster.
+Within this cluster, you should create 2 collections: a "users" collection and a "patients" collection.
+Connect this created database to the patient profile application by copying the link given by MongoDB for connecting the database to an application, and pasting this link inside the ".env" file in the "server" directory, where it says "MONGO_URI".
+Make sure the copied link has your corrent MongoDB username, password, and cluster name.

-1. You will need nodejs and npm to run the application.So make sure you have them installed.If not installed please install them and then run the application
+2. You will need _nodejs_ and _npm_ to run the application.
+Thus, make sure you have them both installed before running the next steps below.

-2. To use the client just browse to the client folder and run:
+3. To use the client, browse to the client directory and run:
    ```
    npm install
    ```
-   This installs all the required dependencies
+   This installs all the required dependencies for the client.

-4. Once, all the dependencies are installed you can run:
+5. Once all the dependencies are installed, run:
    ```
    npm start client
    ```
-   This would start the client.
+   This will start the client.
 Make sure that port 3000 is not being used.

-5. Now lets run the server.In the root folder first run the following command.
+6. Now lets run the server.
+In the root folder, run the following command.
    ```
    npm install
    ```
-   This would install all the dependencies required for the server
+   This installs all the dependencies required for the server.

-6. Populate the .env in the root folder as per the .env.example
+7. Make sure you have populate the .env in the "backend" directory as per the .env.example.

-7. Then run the following command to start the server.
+8. Then run the following command to start the server.
    ```
    npm run server
    ```
-   This would start the server.
+   This will start the server.
 Make sure that port 3002 is not being used.

+You will now be able to use the Patient Profile Management application on http://localhost:3000.

 ## Test Coverage and API Documentation